Darvill's Rare Prints, fine antique prints and rare maps since 1918! Darvill's Rare Prints, fine antique prints and rare maps since 1918!

 (approx. 64cm x 48cm)

-Condition: Excellent.
-A few unobtrusive fox marks in outer margins; very soft crease lower left corner well outside image area
+Condition: Very Good to Excellent.
+A few unobtrusive fox marks in outer margins; very soft crease lower left corner well outside image area; mild overall age toning of paper

 A Midnight Modern Conversation